Commercial Truck Driving

 FIND YOUR WINGS

-This eight-week program prepares students to drive tractor trailers and other commercial vehicles.
-The program is a combination of classroom and actual road driving that includes Department of Transportation (DOT) rules and regulations, safety, proper shifting, log books, preparation of paperwork, map reading, and handling of cargo.
+The Commercial Truck Driving program is an eight-week program which prepares students to drive trucks and other commercial vehicles.
+The program is a combination of classroom and actual road driving and includes safety, Department of Transportation rules and regulations, proper shifting, logbooks, preparing paperwork, map reading, handling cargo, and various driving conditions.

 Students are able to utilize a state-of-the-art truck driving simulator that helps prepare them for the actual road driving experience.
 Each student logs a minimum of 20 hours of driving time with various loads, road, and driving conditions.
 Students are required to pass the DOT Commercial Driver Written Examination and obtain a Commercial Driver’s License (CDL).